AlbinaGiliazova/HyperskillPythonProjects/README.md

 Print !exit to exit the game.
 The rating is written to a file rating.txt

+**Text Based Browser**

+A text-based browser that can show the text from the requested URLs, parsed for particular HTML tags; colour the links in blue; return back to the previous tabs; save the tabs in a directory and show the cached tabs.
+The commands are: "back", "exit", an Internet address with or without "https://".

 **Tic-Tac-Toe**

 Tic-tac-toe is a game played by two players on a 3x3 field where the duel takes place.